Studying the use of patients' reprogrammed T-cells to attack cancer as an alternative to more chemo.

 This specific study is looking for safety and will have preliminary results next year.
 Assuming it doesn't find any problems, a larger study would test if patients do better when receiving CAR-T rather than another round of chemotherapy, Fry said.

-When a is new and carries unknown risks, typically the first patients who receive it are those who are out of other options, Fry said.
+When a cancer therapy is new and carries unknown risks, typically the first patients who receive it are those who are out of other options, Fry said.
 If it works well and doesn't cause unacceptable side effects for patients whose cancer resisted treatment, then researchers start looking into whether offering it earlier could make sense, he said.

 "When we see something is successful, we forget that someone had to be that first patient" and take risks, he said.